 9 Ways An Athlete Can Benefit from Life Coaching

 There are many benefits an athlete can receive from working with a life coach.
-Following are seven popular benefits that I have heard from the athletes I work with.
+Following are nine popular benefits that I have heard from the athletes I work with.

 1. Clarify and Align to What You Truly Want in Life